Daimler wants to expand cooperation with electric-car maker Tesla

-NEW YORK (Reuters) - Daimler AG (DAIGn.DE), the German parent of Mercedes-Benz, would like to expand its cooperation with Tesla Motors Inc (TSLA.O), the U.S. electric-car maker, a top Daimler executive said on Thursday.
+NEW YORK, Oct 31 (Reuters) - Daimler AG, the German parent of Mercedes-Benz, would like to expand its cooperation with Tesla Motors Inc, the U.S. electric-car maker, a top Daimler executive said on Thursday.

 “I told my guys, go back to Tesla and look for other opportunities” to work together, Bodo Uebber, Daimler’s chief financial officer, said at a press briefing.
 “We want to look for more cooperation.”